vidithap/VoiceBot/README.md

 ## Notes

-- The Math Agent communicates with the Main Agent via targeted LiveKit data packets — the browser never sees these internal messages
+- The Math Agent communicates with the Main Agent via targeted LiveKit data packets, the browser never sees these internal messages
 - Memory extraction uses an LLM to decide what's worth remembering, deduplicates using cosine similarity, and updates existing memories when corrected
 - Conversation recordings are saved to the `recordings/` folder via LiveKit Egress